True Crime in the Great Outdoors

 James Jordan

-The Appalachian Trail is administered by the National Park Service but the FBI has the ultimate jurisdiction over crimes committed there, and their Evidence Response Unit gathered evidence on the trail.
+The Appalachian Trail is administered by the National Park Service, but the FBI has the ultimate jurisdiction over crimes committed there.
+Their Evidence Response Unit gathered evidence on the trail.

 Why didn’t authorities stop Jordan earlier?